Burnelli CBY-3: Operational history

-Moving to Southampton, New York, Burnelli continued to promote his airfoil-shaped fuselage transport aircraft.
-In 1955, he adapted the CBY-3 to carry an expedition of 20 passengers and 41 sled dogs, along with their equipment, to the North Pole, but the enterprise was canceled.

-The Loadmaster continued to fly regularly as a commercial airliner both in northern Canada and South America; acquired with design rights by Airlifts Inc. in Miami, Florida, it went to Venezuela, and returned to Burnelli Avionics for refitting with Wright R-2600 engines, finally ended its flying days at Baltimore's airport in Maryland.
+Moving to Southampton, New York, Burnelli continued to promote the aircraft.
+In 1955, he adapted the CBY-3 to carry an expedition of 20 passengers and 41 sled dogs, along with their equipment, to the North Pole, but the expedition was canceled.
+The Loadmaster continued to fly regularly as a commercial airliner both in northern Canada and South America, including proving flights in Canada in 1955 and Venezuela in 1957.
+Meanwhile, the name of Burnelli's company changed again, to the Ballard Aircraft Corporation.